AndreMiras/PyWallet/docs/Install.md

 Project and dependencies are different depending on the host and target platform.

 ## Ubuntu host & target
-To run the project on Ubuntu, you need to install the dependencies from using pip (in a virtualenv).
+To run the project on Ubuntu, you first need to install system dependencies.
+See Kivy guide: https://kivy.org/docs/installation/installation-linux.html.

+Then install project dependencies using pip (in a virtualenv).
 ```
 pip install --install-option="--no-cython-compile" $(grep Cython requirements/requirements.txt)
 pip install -r requirements/test_requirements.txt